kkestell/telegram-bot/README.md

 # Telegram Bot

-Telegram bot to automatically download photos and videos from Telegram.
+Telegram bot that downloads photos and videos.

 ## Installation